misterfifths/sounds-of-mcguinness/README.md

 #### NYC

 Now that we understand a bit about measuring sound, let's turn to the lawbooks.
 NYC's rules are a little bit complicated.
-They're laid out in the [Administrative Code, Title 24, Subchapter 6, Section 236](http://library.amlegal.com/nxt/gateway.dll/New%20York/admin/title24environmentalprotectionandutiliti/chapter2noisecontrol?f=templates$fn=default.htm$3.0$vid=amlegal:newyork_ny$anc=JD_24-236).
-Quite the mouthful, eh?
-If you follow the chain from subsection e, you find that the actual decibel limits are laid out "section 386 of the vehicle and traffic law."
+They're the purview of the Department of Environmental Protection, and laid out in the [Administrative Code, Title 24, Subchapter 6, Section 236](http://library.amlegal.com/nxt/gateway.dll/New%20York/admin/title24environmentalprotectionandutiliti/chapter2noisecontrol?f=templates$fn=default.htm$3.0$vid=amlegal:newyork_ny$anc=JD_24-236).
+If you follow the chain from subsection e, you find that the actual decibel limits are in "section 386 of the vehicle and traffic law."

 Below, I've collated what [VAT § 386, tables 1, 2 & 3](http://nyscriminallaws.com/vt/article10.htm#t386) have to say in one table.
 These measurements are to be collected at 50 feet from the center of the front of the vehicle.